Mu-Mansour/Ryte-Waive01-1st/README.md

 	- Once a captain click Accept,he will see the rider's postition on a map to pick him up.

 	- You have 5 diffrent states each have its own functionality:

-		 -Busy with ride.
+		 - Busy with ride.

-		 -online and can recieve rides.
+		 - online and can recieve rides.

-		 -offline.
+		 - offline.

-		 -waiting for the customer.
+		 - waiting for the customer.

-		 -riding with customer.
+		 - riding with customer.

 * **Customer**: